MarioRuiz/slack-smart-bot/README.md

 >you need to be part of that channel to be able to use the rules.

+>only when on a private conversation with the bot or in a private group

 **_`stop using rules from CHANNEL`_**

 **_`stop using rules CHANNEL`_**

 >it will stop using the rules from the specified channel.

+>only when on a private conversation with the bot or in a private group

 ### Available commands from channels without a Smart Bot
 **_`@BOT_NAME on #CHANNEL_NAME COMMAND`_**